Ilyassxx99/agyla_labs_infra/README.md

 # Project Setup & Cloning Guide

 Welcome!
-This README will provide you with instructions on how to create a new folder, clone another GitHub repository into it, create a new private GitHub repository, push the folder into the new private repository, and run Terraform infrastructure.
+This README will provide you with instructions on how to deploy Terraform infrastructure for Adrian Cantrill labs (https://github.com/acantril/learn-cantrill-io-labs)

 ## Catpipeline Project